Summary & Analysis of ‘Leisure’ by William Davies

 In last lines, William Davies satirizes modern man’s life and says it is a poor life if we have no time to entertain ourselves by nature.
 He summarizes the poem by saying that our life is full of hardships and worries.

-Use of Personification in the Poem, Leisure
+Use of Personification in Leisure:

 Personification is a tool of figurative language where an inanimate object or an abstract idea is attributed with traits of living beings.
 William Davies beautifully personifies beauty as a beautiful dancing girl with a smile on her face.
 Here natural beauty is attributed with living beings’ traits like dancing, smiling and having feet.
-Using personification in the poem increases its beauty and creates interest for readers.
+The use of personification in the poem increases its beauty and creates interest for readers.

 Tone of the Poet